Identifying Spider Mite Damage and the Species Responsible

 In addition to the differences between individuals of the two species, there are some differences associated with colonies.
 There are exceptions, but TSM colonies tend to produce more webbing than BGM.
 BGM colonies often begin earlier in the season and remain longer on the lower leaves before moving up the plant.
 TSM usually appear later in the season and colonies can be found anywhere on the plant.

 Drawings by Jim Kalisch

-Dark green pigment spots extend down length of body; body is more elongate
+Dark green pigment spots extend down length of body; body is more elongated

-Dark green pigment in two distinct spots on front 1/2 of body; body more rounded
+Dark green pigment in two distinct spots on front half of body; body more rounded

 |Webbing||Produces spider-like silk webbing||Produces spider-like silk webbing; tends to produce more webbing than BGM|

 |Host Range||Almost exclusively grasses, such as corn and sorghum||Many grass species (corn, sorghum) plus soybeans, fruit trees, vegetables and ornamentals|

 |Timing||Appears earlier in the season||Tends to appear mid- to late season|